 |

-to measure the wetland health through a type of scoring process called the Index of Biological Integrity, or "IBI"
+counted and then used to measure the wetland health through a scoring process called the Index of Biological Integrity

 Click here for more information on the IBI.